MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 #### Can I migrate from using cloud flows to retrieve inventory to using Data Export?

-Yes, migrating from cloud flows to Data Export is a seamless process - use the [Setup Wizard](setup-core-components.md#set-up-the-inventory-components-using-the-setup-wizard) to change your data source for the CoE Starter Kit to Data Export and continue configuring the inventory components using the Setup Wizard.
+Yes, migrating from cloud flows to Data Export will be a seamless process - use the [Setup Wizard](setup-core-components.md#set-up-the-inventory-components-using-the-setup-wizard) to change your data source for the CoE Starter Kit to Data Export and continue configuring the inventory components using the Setup Wizard.
+However, we suggest you don't upgrade just yet and instead try this feature out in a test environment first.

 #### What will happen to my existing data when I upgrade?